RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - The Fairfax approach to characterisation, focusing solely on the direct rather than consequential effect of laws, permits the Commonwealth to enact laws which have significant effects on areas outside its heads of power.
       - Cth has tax Head of Power, so that makes the whole law Ok under Dual Characterization
   - South Australia v Commonwealth (First Uniform Tax case) (1942) 65 CLR 37
-    - Characterization asks What does the law do in the way of changing or creating or destroying duties or rights or powers?”
+    - Characterization asks What does the law do in the way of changing or creating or destroying duties or rights or powers?"
 The consequential effects are irrelevant for this purpose.
   - Murphyores Incorporated Pty Ltd v Commonwealth (1976) 136 CLR
     - a leading case which again demonstrates that the policy behind a law, and the indirect consequences of a law, are generally irrelevant for the purposes of characterising that law.
     - The case concerned characterisation under s 51(i), which gives the Commonwealth power with regard to, inter alia, international trade.
       - It anticipated that such an inquiry would find that the proposed mining would be detrimental to the ecology of Fraser Island, and would therefore prompt the Minister to deny export approval to Murphyores.
-      - Murphyores also sought a declaration that the Minister could not take into account “non-Commonwealth” considerations, such as environmental impact, when exercising his power of exports approval.
+      - Murphyores also sought a declaration that the Minister could not take into account "non-Commonwealth" considerations, such as environmental impact, when exercising his power of exports approval.
       - It was plainly a law about export, a type of international trade and commerce, and thus clearly at the heart of s 51(i).
       - It did not matter that reg 9 was being manipulated so as to impact on the environmental arena
     - The High Court unanimously found that the Minister could indeed exercise an unfettered discretion in deciding whether or not to permit mineral exports
 - Incidental Characterization
   - Even if a law is not directly a head of power, it can be characterized as an incidental exercise of that head if reasonably connected to a head of power.
-    - Incidental exercises of power may be described as laws which lie outside the core or heart of a head of power, and extend out to the “periphery” of a head of power.
+    - Incidental exercises of power may be described as laws which lie outside the core or heart of a head of power, and extend out to the "periphery" of a head of power.
     - Incidental Characterization Test
-      - Does the provision deals with a matter that “directly affects” the subject [matter of a head of power] or is “conducive” to it or whether it is “an appropriate means” or “reasonably necessary” to the effectuation of a purpose within power
+      - Does the provision deals with a matter that "directly affects" the subject [matter of a head of power] or is "conducive" to it or whether it is "an appropriate means" or "reasonably necessary" to the effectuation of a purpose within power
     - Grannall v Marrickville Margarine Pty Ltd (1955) 93 CLR 55
       - The High Court has also confirmed that each head of power in s 51 authorises the exercise of implied incidental power.
     - Subject Matter Power def